Sauces / Condiments

 Fresh, lovely tomato ketchup (as pictured) doesn’t take long at all to make and is packed with the fresh flavour you would come to expect from something made at home with love.
 Macros are calculated on 60g / 2.1oz serving, so adjust accordingly as you use it.
 If you choose to have a more ‘cooked’ flavour to your ketchup, cook the finished product for 10-15 minutes in a pan over moderate heat until it thickens and slightly darkens.
 Allow to cool completely before chilling.
 Store both versions covered in the fridge for no longer than 4 days.

 It’s very satisfying making your own condiments from scratch, and even better with the knowledge that you know exactly what has gone into it.
-This is a great, easy homemade mayonnaise recipe – and I have included two ways to pimp your mayo after it has been made.
-One idea is adding roasted garlic and the other is simply stirring in finely grated lemon zest.
-Both yield excellent results.
+This is a great, easy homemade mayonnaise recipe – and I have included another step at the end if you wish to have a zingy version (simply finely grate in some lemon zest).
 Give it a try at least once and once you get the hang of it, play around adding finely chopped herbs, or lime zest.
 Since we are only making small amounts – with an understandable shelf-life (no preservatives etc.) – we need only a small glass jug and a small whisk.
-The macros are calculated on a serving being one heaped tablespoon, so the batch will make about 7 such servings.
+The macros are calculated on a serving being one generously-heaped tablespoon, so the batch will make about 7 such servings.
 Store covered in the fridge for no longer than 4 days.

-Ok, ok … I admit, I am jumping on the Veganuary band-wagon here – BUT only for a day, because….. well, bacon…?!).
-I did this so that I could share this delicious ‘cheese’ sauce which is so versatile.
-I call it a ‘cheese’ sauce because the Nutritional Yeast Flakes in it adds a deep umami ‘cheesy’ flavour which is absolutely delicious served over cooked Broccoli.
+Ok I admit, I am jumping on the Veganuary band-wagon here BUT only for a day (because….. well, bacon…?!)Here is a delicious ‘cheese’ sauce which is so versatile.
+I call it a ‘cheese’ sauce because the Nutritional Yeast Flakes in it add a deep umami ‘cheesy’ flavour which is absolutely delicious – especially when served over cooked Broccoli.
 I have created this for my dairy-free readers here on M&L … Happy 2019!

 Let’s take butter up a notch in flavour!
 Try this recipe at least once – I promise you will not regret it.
 Deep, rich, nutty flavours that remind me of caramel, a block or two of browned butter can be used to cook eggs, add to your baking, or melt and pour over cooked vegetables, like I did on my Brown-buttered Brussels Sprouts.
-And more good news: since you are essentially removing the milk solids from the butter, browned butter is even lower in carbs than regular butter (in fact, its zero carbs).
+And more good news: since you are essentially removing the milk solids from the butter (when you strain it through the muslin / cheesecloth), so this browned butter is even lower in carbs than regular butter (in fact, its zero carbs).
 If you love it (and I know you will), make a larger batch next time.

 A quick and easy guacamole dip that you can scoop up with my Keto Nachos!* Macros have been calculated on the guacamole alone, so its handy for you if you choose to use it in other ways. *The nachos on this site do contain cheese.

 Homemade basil pesto doesn’t last very long in our home due to its versatility, dynamite flavour and the ease of which it can be thrown together.
 Spend two extra minutes toasting the pine kernels and lightly frying the rawness out of the chopped garlic and you will be good to go.
 Fresh homemade pesto is superior to anything you will buy in the store – nothing beats it.
-This recipe makes a small tub, approximately 4 servings.
+This recipe makes a small tub (approximately 175g / 6oz), or 4 servings as calculated.